KSokhal/nes-emulator-rs/README.md

 ---

 The aim of this project was to learn low level programming and the Rust language, and an emulator seem a good fit for both.
-Also it would provide a robust Reinforcement Learning Environment for future projects.
+Also it could provide a robust Reinforcement Learning Environment for future projects.